On the structure of finitely presented Bestvina-Brady groups

+Since by definition every strictly internal triangle of $\Gamma$ is favourable, strictly internal triangles of $\Gamma$ are always favourable with respect to any choice of spanning tree of $\Gamma$.
+Hence, we define \textit{favourable graphs} as follows.

-\begin{defn} Let $\Gamma$ be a finite simplicial graph such that the flag complex on $\Gamma$ is simply-connected. $\Gamma$ is said to be a \textit{favourable graph} if $\Gamma$ has a spanning tree $T$ such that each triangle of $\Gamma$ is favourable triangle with respect to $T$.
-And if for every spanning tree $T$ of $\Gamma$, there exists at least one unfavourable triangle of $\Gamma$ then $\Gamma$ is called a \textit{unfavourable graph}. \end{defn}
+\begin{defn} Let $\Gamma$ be a finite simplicial graph such that the flag complex on $\Gamma$ is simply-connected. $\Gamma$ is said to be a \textit{favourable graph} if there is a spanning tree $T$ such that each triangle of $\Gamma$ is favourable with respect to $T$.
+On the other hand, if for every spanning tree $T$ of $\Gamma$, there exists at least one unfavourable triangle then $\Gamma$ is called an \textit{unfavourable graph}. \end{defn}

-The graph on the left in \Cref{favourable graph} is a favourable graph and the graph in \Cref{fig:main fig} is a unfavourable graph.

-In light of \Cref{Chang's main thm} if $\Gamma$ is a favourable graph, then the corresponding B-B group is always isomorphic to a RAAG.
-It is important to note that a ``unfavourable'' graph doesn't mean that the corresponding B-B group is not isomorphic to any RAAG.
+The graph in \Cref{favourable graph} is favourable and the graph in \Cref{fig:exam} is unfavourable.
+In light of \Cref{iso thm}, if $\Gamma$ is a favourable graph, then the corresponding B-B group is isomorphic to a RAAG.
+However, it is important to note that an unfavourable graph doesn't mean that the corresponding B-B group is not isomorphic to any RAAG.

-Before going to our main result we will first prove a couple of Lemmas and Propositions we need regarding internal triangles and unfavourable triangles.
+\begin{obs} Any non-internal triangle can have $1$ edge or $2$ edges in any spanning tree.
+On the other hand, we know that if the triangle has $2$ edges in the spanning tree, then it is favourable with respect to that particular spanning tree.

+Let $T$ be a chosen spanning tree of $\Gamma$ and $\triangle$ be a non-internal triangle.
+If the triangle $\triangle$ is unfavourable with respect to $T$, then it has exactly one edge in $T$. \end{obs}